spring-projects/spring-data-cassandra/README.md

 The Spring Data Cassandra project aims to provide a familiar and consistent Spring-based programming model for new datastores while retaining store-specific features and capabilities.
 The Spring Data Cassandra project provides integration with the Cassandra BigTable/Columnar database.
 Key functional areas of Spring Data Cassandra are a POJO centric model for interacting with a Cassandra Column Families and easily writing a repository style data access layer using the famailiar "Template" API.

+## Recent Changes

+The Spring Data Cassandra project is now using only the CQL DataStax Java Driver.
+There is no longer Thrift Support.

+## Contributing

+Please contact David Webb (dwebb@prowaveconsulting.com) about contributing to this project.

 ## Getting Help

 For a comprehensive list of all the Spring Data Cassandra features, please refer to: